Perspective | The dos and don’ts of camping alone

 Camping by myself isn’t my go-to way of traveling (although I do love traveling alone), but it’s been a perfect option this year.
 It’s a trip for people who fear catching or spreading the coronavirus, and those who want to avoid travel shaming.

 I’m not the only one out there alone, either.
-According to data from the booking service Campspot, roughly 3,000, or 5%, of all reservations since April have been for solo campers.
+According to data from the booking service Campspot, roughly 3,000, or 5 percent, of all reservations since April have been for solo campers.
 On Tentrr, a campsite booking service, “even though solo campers represent a small percentage of our overall summer bookings, they have doubled compared to last year,” says Stephen Krikelis, the company’s vice president of direct marketing.

 After my three solo camping trips, I’ve compiled some tips for those who want to give solo camping a try, and because I am by no means an expert on the topic, I spoke with people for the best advice.